 Workforce Hubs shall provide student support services to assist participants in maximizing training program success and obtaining the program's offered certifications/credentials.
 Allowable program costs may include tutoring services, mentorships, retesting and make-up sessions, or other educational enrichment.
 Workforce Hubs should work with other partner institutions to coordinate education and learning, necessary support and retention services.
+Grantees will be required to develop a supportive services policy and procedure that is consistent with the program guidelines.

-- 9. STIPENDS: Workforce Hubs shall offer stipends, funded by the Workforce Hubs Program, to help participants stay financially solvent during the training period.
+- 8. STIPENDS: Workforce Hubs shall offer stipends, funded by the Workforce Hubs Program, to help participants stay financially solvent during the training period.
 The Department acknowledges that the training offerings will vary in length/duration and in the number of hours each day and each week.
 Given this variation, the Department encourages setting stipends at a rate that encourages participation and retention through the program.
-The Department will accept proposals that offer performance-based stipends that do not exceed \$13 per training hour.
+The Department will accept proposals that offer performance-based stipends at \$13 per instructional training hour attended by participant.
 Performance-based stipends are paid based on a participant's attendance and performance in the training program (i.e., passing training assessments, earning credentials, successfully completing training modules, demonstrating technical skills, etc.).
 A stipend is a payment made to a trainee or learner for living expenses, unlike a salary or wages which are paid to an employee.
 A stipend is not considered wages, so Social Security or Medicare taxes are not withheld.
-However, it still counts as taxable income for income tax purposes. - 10.
-CURRICULA AND INSTRUCTION: When building the training curriculum, Workforce Hubs must follow the requirements and guidelines provided in the Clean Jobs Curriculum Framework ("Curriculum Framework," https://dceo.illinois.gov/content/dam/soi/en/web/dceo/ceja/documents/clean-jobs-curriculum-framework.pdf) to prepare participants for entry-level jobs in solar, wind, building energy efficiency, and electric vehicle maintenance, among other clean energy jobs (see definition above).
+However, it still counts as taxable income for income tax purposes.
+Grantees will be required to develop a stipend policy and procedure that is consistent with the program guidelines. - 9.
+CURRICULA AND INSTRUCTION: When building the training curriculum, Workforce Hubs must follow the requirements and guidelines provided in the Clean Jobs Curriculum Framework ("Curriculum Framework,"

+https://dceo.illinois.gov/content/dam/soi/en/web/dceo/ceja/documents/clean-jobs-curriculumframework.pdf) to prepare participants for entry-level jobs in solar, wind, building energy efficiency, and electric vehicle maintenance, among other clean energy jobs (see definition above).
 The Curriculum Framework includes requirements for training, certification preparation, job readiness, and skill development, including soft skills, math skills, technical skills, certification test preparation, and other development needed.
-Using the Curriculum Framework, Workforce Hubs are required to provide bridge program training and at least two job-specific training options to participants. - a.
+Using the Curriculum Framework, Workforce Hubs are required to provide bridge program training and at least two job-specific training options to participants.

+- a.
 Bridge program.
 The bridge program (see definition above) is a portion of the overall Curriculum Framework that addresses essential employability skills and clean energy basics to help participants succeed in an array of clean energy jobs and workplaces.
 It prepares participants for the job-specific technical training options below.
 The bridge program will lead students to obtain, at a minimum, an OSHA-10 certification and a First Aid/CPR certification.
 Some clean energy employers may be interested in hiring people directly from the bridge program.
-Most participants will continue to job-specific training. - b.
+Most participants will continue to job- specific training. - b.
 Job-specific training.
 After participants complete the bridge program, they will be directed to different job-specific training options.
 Workforce Hubs are required to offer a minimum of two (2) job-specific training options.
 Options should be selected based on regional employer demand, training availability, and employer partnerships.
 Workforce hubs should have a clear knowledge of the in-demand occupations in the region when selecting job-specific training options.
 The following job-specific training options are included in the Curriculum Framework: - i.
 Solar Photovoltaic Training - ii.
 Energy Auditor Training - iii.
-Weatherization Training

-- iv.
+Weatherization Training - iv.
 HVAC Training - v.
 Construction and Building Inspection Training - vi.
 Hybrid/Electric Vehicle Technician Training - vii.
 Wind Turbine Construction and Maintenance Training